Division 7A Loan Deed

 6. Bucket company (the company is a beneficiary)

-Then you need 6 separate Division 7A Loan Deeds.
+Then, you need six separate Division 7A Loan Deeds.
 Sign them, date them and put them in your company secretary file.

 Is a Division 7A Loan Agreement a revolving line of credit?

 The Legal Consolidated Division 7A Deed is a revolving line of credit.
 Therefore, you do not need to create a new Deed each year.
 This is a unique feature of Legal Consolidated 7A Loan Deeds.
 We listen to the ATO.
 We get a lot of information from accountants and lawyers attending ATO desktop audits.
-We ensure that our Div7A Loan Deeds are carefully prepared not only under the law but also with what the ATO believes is best practice.
+We ensure that our Div7A Loan Deeds are carefully prepared under the law and with what the ATO believes is best practice.

-ATO’s seven deadly sins of Div 7A Agreements
+ATO’s seven deadly sins of Div 7A Agreements7 deadly mistake in preparing a Division 7A Loan Agreement

 Recently I was privy to the ATO’s checklist for Division 7A Loan Deeds.
-These are the 7 deadly sins of Div 7A – and how to avoid them:
+These are the seven deadly sins of Div 7A – and how to avoid them:

 2. Sign the Deed as a ‘Deed’, not as an ‘agreement’.
 Agreements are not usual or commercial for loan agreements.
 Commercial loan documents are signed as ‘deeds’.
 All Legal Consolidated Div 7A Deeds are deeds.
 As lawyers, we would never let you build ‘agreements’.
-If you are unsure look to the area where the Deed is signed it should say ‘Signed as a Deed’.
-If not go back to the lawyer that drafted the Div 7A and ask for your money back.)
+If you are unsure, look to the area where the Deed is signed.
+It should say ‘Signed as a Deed’.
+If not, go back to the lawyer who drafted the Div 7A and ask them to redo the loan agreement.)

 3. Payback 1/7 of each separate debt each financial year.
 Therefore, at the end of year 7, that particular loan is fully paid off.
 (Telephone us if you want a secured Div 7A loan.)